Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1

-No, QSA will still be called Quaker Social Action, but it will incorporate QHA’s charitable objectives.
+No, QSA is still called Quaker Social Action, but has incorporated QHA’s charitable objectives.

 I am an individual supporter of QHA, what should I do?

-QHA still exists as a legal entity controlled by QSA, and shortly QSA will write to QHA’s supporters to ask them whether or not they would like to transfer their support to QSA.
-If you give regularly to QHA through a standing order or other form of regular giving and do not wish to continue with this, simply cancel your standing order or other regular payment method.
+QHA still exists as a legal entity controlled by QSA, and QSA has written to QHA’s recent and regular supporters to ask them whether or not they would like to transfer their support to QSA.
+If you are a recent or regular supporter of QHA and have not heard from QSA, please contact us on firstname.lastname@example.org or 020 8983 5059.

-My Quaker meeting usually collects donations for QHA prior to Christmas – what should we do?
+My Quaker meeting collects donations for QHA – what should we do?

 From now on, Quaker meetings wishing to support homelessness work should send donations to QSA, specifying that the donation is for homelessness work if this is the case.